neelriyer/ar_foundation/README.md

 # Examples

 # Prototype 2
-- Recognises a rice cooker
+- CNN Recognises a rice cooker
 - Provides video instructions to isolate a the machine as well as written instructions
 - Works for IOS 12.0+

 (loading...)
 ![ar_foundation](demo.gif)